 Soft-serve territory.
 Achieved using chemistry sealed inside the packaging wall.

-Two-stage endothermic cascade.
+Sealed endothermic reaction.
 Squeeze to activate.
 Zero chemical contact with food.
 Room temperature storage — no cold chain, no refrigeration, no equipment.

 See how it works →